SohnyBohny/6-digit-7-Segment-Arduino/extras/docs/install.rst

 * `check how to use`_

-.. _check how to use: usage
+.. _check how to use: usage.html